alaidi/alaidi.github.io/_pages/home.md

   - image_path: network.jpg
     alt: "Computer Network"
     title: "Computer Network"
-    excerpt: "
-In this course, you will learn the network fundamental.TThis course aims to provide you with a knowledge and conceptual understanding of a range of aspects of computer networking.
-Moreover, you will learn the network model and Applications."
+    excerpt: "In this course, you will learn the network fundamental.This course aims to provide you with a knowledge to understanding a range of aspects of computer networking.
+Moreover, you will learn the network model."
     url: "/2016-2017/Computer-Network/"
     btn_label: "Learn More"
   - image_path: database.jpg